bismuthfoundation/TornadoWallet/README.md

 # Translations

 Thanks to a great community effort, the wallet is available in several languages, see [translations.md](translations.md) for list and credits.

+## Localized help
+Help file / User guide is a WIP, see locale/en/Help.md